seed-rs/seed-rs.org/crate/guides/0.7.0/about.md

 ```

 # Quickstart
-If you are proficient in a front-end framework, creating a standalone web app is painless.
+If you are proficient in a frontend framework, creating a standalone web app is painless.
 You'll notice minimal configuration:

 ```
 ├── Cargo.toml